stephanieasitimbay02/CS330-PLP/README.md

 In order to run C++ on Mac, I had to download XCode from the App Store.
 The Apple Clang compiler comes included with XCode, so there's no need to download anything else.
 C++ does not come with a recommended programming environment, so I will be using XCode.
 Single-line comments in C++ start with two forward slashes (//) Multi-line comments start with /* and end with */

+## Data Types and Naming Conventions
+- C++ does have keywords that can not be used as variable names.
+C++20 has 81 keywords.
+- Variables must start with an alphabet, but they can include underscores and numbers.
+-